 Ben Pearce, Trustee

 Ben has a BA Hons from the University of Warwick and an MSc from LSE, where he won the 2004 Titmuss Prize for outstanding achievement in social policy.
-Ben is also a Trustee of the BGI (who run the National Videogame Museum in Sheffield), and is Chair of the Advocacy Committee for the Society for the Protection of Ancient Buildings (SPAB).
-He is also a Non-Executive Director of the Culture, Health and Wellbeing Alliance (CHWA).
-As well as the Board of Trustees, Ben is proud to be a Member of GEM, and to help to support museums and the wider heritage sector to bring more of their amazing work out into communities, working together to benefit wider community wellbeing.
+Ben is also a Trustee of the BGI (who run the National Videogame Museum in Sheffield), and is a Guardian and Chair of the Advocacy Committee for the Society for the Protection of Ancient Buildings (SPAB).
+As well as serving on the Board of Trustees, Ben is proud to be an individual Member of GEM, and to help to support museums and the wider heritage sector to bring more of their amazing work out into communities, working together to benefit people’s wellbeing.

 Sarah Cowie, Trustee